 Can affect: Any file after getting into the main memory

-Boot Sector virus infects the storage device’s master boot record (MBR).
-Any media, whether it is bootable or not can trigger this virus.
-These viruses inject their code into the hard disk’s partition table.
-It then gets into the main memory once the computer restarts.
+A Boot Sector virus targets a storage device’s master boot record (MBR).
+Any media, whether it is bootable or not, can trigger this virus.
+The virus injects its code into the hard disk’s partition table and enters the computer’s main memory upon restarting.

 The common issues that may arise after getting infected include booting problems, unstable system performance, and inability to locate hard disks.